guide

 The cool thing about variables, is if you use the same name for your variables in a workflow, that variable will default to the same value during your session, but reset to being blank for the next time you log in.

-So if you make another prompt like:
+So if you make another action like:

 Please provide 5 new brand descriptions based on the following, each with a unique voice: